 2. Adding samples:

 2.1 - Choose a collection from the drop menu.
-The collections that appears are the ones to your inventory module.
+The collections that appear are the ones to your inventory module.

 2.2 - Select samples to add.
 Start typing the first three characters of any of your sample fields, default or custom fields, sys ID or sample name.
 You can choose the samples you need from the suggested list.
 You can add multiple sample at once, just by selecting them.